Religion in the Dominican Republic: Judaism

 The current population of Jews in the Dominican Republic is close to 3,000, with the majority living in the capital, Santo Domingo and others residing in Sosúa, which was founded by Jews after President Rafael Trujillo offered to accept up to 100,000 Jewish refugees in 1938.
 Both locations have synagogues.

 Religious freedom

 The constitution of the Dominican Republic provides for the freedom of religion.
-Catholicism is the state religion and the Catholic Church receives special privileges, such as subsidies for clergy salaries and the transfer of property to the Church.
+Catholicism is the state religion.

 Non-Catholic religious groups can register with the government in order to receive tax exemptions and to be allowed to officiate marriages.

-Public schools include religious studies classes with curricula that are overseen by the Catholic Church.
-Parents can choose to have their children skip such classes, and private schools are not required to provide them.
+The law requires that all public schools teach religious studies based on and reviewed by the Catholic Church.
+Parents can choose to take their children out of such classes, and private schools are not required to provide them.
 Private religious schools may offer their own religious curricula.

+In 2023, the country was scored 4 out of 4 for religious freedom.